thomasmatlock/JavaScript-Understanding-the-Weird-Parts/notes.md

         - even if you click while, for example, a function is running, JS will add that event to the event queue, but until the function is done and off the execution stack, it wont add it to the execution stack from the event queue, until execution stack is empty

 -Section 3

+    - 3.19, conceptual aside, types and javascript
+        - dynamic typing, you dont tell the engine what type of data a variable holds, it figures it out while youre program is running
+        - vars can hold different types of values because its all figured out during execution
+        - in other languages, they use something called static typing, which requires you to tell the engine ahead of time what var type something is, ie: bool isNew = 'hello' (error because bools arent strings)
+        - JS, on the other hand, you can swap data types on the fly, ie you save a string value and overwrite it with a integer value, then again with a boolean value
+    - 3.20, primitive types (6 types)
+        - primitive type === a type of data that represents a certain value, thats not an object, which is a collection of name/value pairs. primitives are just single values
+        - 6 types:
+            - undefined == lack of existence.
+JS sets this to variables initiallly in the creation phase, only re-assigns them during execution phase with their intended values. never set vars to undefined
+            - null === lack of existence. you can set vars to null, if you want to set something to "not exist"
+            - booleans === true or false.
+            - number === floating point number.
+In JS, numbers ALWAYS have decimals attached to them
+            - string === sequence of characters, numbers, symbosl
+            - symbol, used in ES6.
+    3.21, conceptual aside, operators
+        - operators === special function that is syntactically (written) differently
+        - generally, operators take 2 params and return one result 3.22, operator precedence and associativity
+        - operator precedence === simple, means which operator function gets called first (HIGHER precedence wins)
+        - associativity === what order operator functions get called in: left to right, or right to left (when functions have the same precedence)
+        - the pdf for this lesson contains the priority ranking from highest to lowest
+        - one thing to remember is associativity, which means left to right or right to left.
+Its a column on that pdf. for vars its usually right to left, but parens, its left to right, for example.
+Using the equals sign is an assignment operator, which has associativity of right to left
+        - REMEMBER, check precedence! (for which operators runs first), and if they are same priority, then check associativity (left to right, or right to left)

 -Section 4
 -Section 5
 -Section 6